 A major goal of proactive tax planning is minimizing federal income tax liability.
 This can be achieved by:

-Life event planning focuses on the impact of significant events, because some events in life come with tax considerations, like retirement and also the stages of your overall investment plan.
+Life event planning focuses on the impact of significant events in your life.
+Some events , like retirement, marriage and divorce, come with tax considerations which may affect the stages of your overall investment plan.

-If you give away wealth, during your life or at death, you may incur federal taxes—and possibly additional state taxes.
-You can help protect the assets you transfer from excessive depletion by understanding these taxes and the various strategies you can use to minimize them.
+If you give away wealth during your life or at death, you may incur federal taxes—and possibly additional state taxes.
+You can help protect the assets you transfer from excessive depletion by understanding the various strategies used to minimize them.